 Store couscous in an airtight container in the fridge for up to 5 days.

 You will need a steamer for this recipe.
-I purchased my multi-level steamer from IKEA, and I highly recommend it.
 You can use water, broth, or lamb stew to steam the couscous below.